-TOPIC: Testing equipment of lifetime and post-mortem diagnostics of helminthous invasions of animals Content module II.
-"Veterinary trematodology and trematodoses of animals"
+TOPIC: Testing equipment of lifetime and post-mortem diagnostics of helminthous invasions of animals

 Purpose of the lesson: To learn the basic methods of life-time and post-mortem laboratory diagnostics and differential diagnosis of helminth invasions of animals.

 Task: To workout the methodology and to know the features of special diagnostics of helminth invasions.